On this page:

 About Cardinal Print

-Cardinal Print is a Stanford University's managed print service, allowing you to securely print, copy, or scan materials by badging in or entering your SUNet ID and password at any Cardinal Print device.
+Cardinal Print is Stanford University's managed print service, allowing you to securely print, copy, or scan materials by scanning your Stanford ID, Mobile Key, or by entering your SUNet ID and password at any Cardinal Print device.

 1. A convenient and optimal experience: With Cardinal Print devices, you can:

 2. Enhanced security: The days of rushing to the printer to retrieve sensitive documents are over.
-With Cardinal Print, you can securely retrieve your materials upon arrival at the device by using your Stanford ID card or entering your SUNet ID and password.3.
-Affordable prints and copies: Only $0.05 for color, and $0.008 for black and white.Take a closer look at the benefits of Cardinal Print in the following infographic:
+With Cardinal Print, you can securely retrieve your materials upon arrival at the device by using your Stanford ID card or entering your SUNet ID and password.

 Cardinal Print provides standardized machines, helps us meet Stanford's sustainability goals, improves vendor support and servicing of machines, and decreases the administrative burden of managing print devices.
 The benefits to users include: